 METADATA PRESET-FILE INFO/IPTC CAPTION: All images must be captioned following the guidelines given and include all original EXIF data.
 You ARE required to include the full names of your subjects.
-Images without captions will be graded with a score of '0' (zero).

 ORIGINAL WORK: All work submitted in this course must be your own.
 You must shoot your own images, use your own gear, submit your own digital files and shoot within the timelines of the class.
-Your assignment must be shot on camera

-RAW but turned in as a .jpg.
+Your assignment must be shot on camera RAW but turned in as a .jpg.
 You may be called upon to provide the camera RAW original files so keep those files in your archive.
 If you cannot provide the original camera RAW file upon request, you will not receive credit for the assignment and may be reported to the School for academic dishonesty.
-Contributions from anyone or anything else - including AI sources - must be properly quoted and cited every time they are used.
+Contributions from anyone or anything else - including Al sources - must be properly quoted and cited every time they are used.
 Any text generating software is not permitted, and it will be treated as plagiarism.
 Failure to comply with this policy will be considered an academic integrity violation and will be subject to EIU's academic dishonesty process.
 The EIU Student Code of Conduct is available from the Dean of Students.